xiaodaigh/Fread.jl/README.md

 1. Reads the CSV using `data.table::fread`
 2. Saves the `data.frame` in feather format
-3. Loads the feather file into Julia as a DataFrame
+3. Loads the feather file into Julia as a `DataFrame`

-Therefore step 2 creates a feather file which you can set the location of by using a 2nd unnamed argument .e.g.
+Step 2 creates a feather file which you can set the location of by using a 2nd unnamed argument .e.g.

 ```julia
 fread(path_to_csv, "path/to/out.feather")